Discover more from Unglossed

 And now back to our new study.

-IgG4 Switching not being directed by T Cells
+IgG4 Switching and T Cells

 IgG4 Switching Is Specific to mRNA Covid Vaccine